alphagov/prometheus-aws-configuration-beta/terraform/projects/app-ecs-services/README.md

-## Project: app-ecs-albs
+## Project: app-ecs-services

-Create ALBs for the ECS cluster
+Create services and task definitions for the ECS cluster

-This may be merged back in to the nodes project